edanalytics/earthmover_edfi_bundles/tutorial/README.md

 -   Templates
     -   `templates/` - This contains the jsont (json template) files that define how your flat files (in `data/` and `seeds/`) will get transformed into jsonl (json lines).
 -   Outputs
     -   `output/` - This contains your jsonl (json lines) output files.
 It will be be empty in the remote bundle, but contain a `.gitkeep`.
 These are your input sources that have been converted into json lines.
+Please note that you don't want to push student assessment output files to remote.

 ## Earthmover flow diagram